Account settings and security

 ## Phone number validation

-For security and to prevent misuse, each team member needs to verify their phone number before receiving alerts.
+For security and to prevent misuse, each organization member needs to verify their phone number before receiving alerts.
 It's simple, just visit the user settings page and follow the verification steps.

 ## Configuration

-You can include up to 25 team members in each SMS integration.
-When searching for team members, you'll see instantly who has a verified phone number ready to go.
-Don't worry if someone hasn't verified their number yet, you can still add them, and they'll start receiving alerts once they complete verification.
+You can include up to 25 organization members in each SMS integration.
+When searching for members, you'll see instantly who has a verified phone number ready to go.
+If someone hasn't verified a number yet, it is still possible to add them.
+They will receive after completing verification.

 ## Receiving SMS